Live in São Paulo (Sepultura album)

-Live in São Paulo is the second live album by Brazilian heavy metal band Sepultura.
-All the tracks were recorded on April 3, 2005, at a concert in São Paulo, Brazil.
-A DVD was also filmed at the show.
+Live in São Paulo is a live and video album by Brazilian heavy metal band Sepultura, released on November 8, 2005, through SPV Records.
+It was recorded on April 3, 2005, in São Paulo, Brazil.
 The performance of "Refuse/Resist" was released as the single for the album.
-Both were released on November 8, through SPV Records.
 The album and DVD are the second time that fans can hear singer Derrick Green perform Max Cavalera-era Sepultura songs on an official release.
 A live version of "Roots Bloody Roots" featuring Green was released as a bonus track on Nation.